 Heel Pain (Plantar Fasciitis)

-If you are experiencing heel pain we encourage you to request an appointment with one of our podiatrists now.
-You can Contact Us right through the website and one of our receptionists will be in contact with you shortly.
-Or you can call our office (603) 431-6070 during business hours and speak with someone.
+If you are experiencing heel pain, we encourage you to request an appointment with one of our podiatrists now.
+Contact us right through the website and one of our receptionists will be in contact with you shortly.
+Or you can call our office at (603) 431-6070 during business hours and speak with someone.